 - École Secondaire Beaumont Composite High School: Grades 9 – 12

 - École Corinthia Park School: Grades K – 6

 - École Leduc Estates School: Grades K – 6

 - École Leduc Junior High School: Grades 7 – 9

 - Leduc Composite High School: Grades 10 – 12

 OUTSIDE OF LEDUC OR BEAUMONT

 If your child resides outside of Leduc or Beaumont they may also access a Early French Immersion Program as a School of Choice Student, meaning that they will attend a school that is not their designated school.
 Transportation may or may not be available and additional transportation fees may apply.
 In order attend a School of Choice, you must receive permission from the applicable school’s principal.
-You should also communicate directly with the BGRD Transportation Department regarding transportation options.
+You should also communicate directly with the BGSD Transportation Department regarding transportation options.

 What are the benefits for my child?